Web3Auth/sign-in-with-solana/Readme.md

 While decentralized identity is not a novel concept, the most common implementations of blockchain-based credentials are either certificate-based or rely on centralized providers.
 We're proposing an alternative that doesn't require a trusted third party.

+### Assumptions

+Currently, there is no propsed standard for signing messages on Solana.
+We are proposing `SIP-99` as a placeholder to conform to CAIP-74.

 ### Specification
 The specification for Sign In With Solana is based on https://eips.ethereum.org/EIPS/eip-4361 with the intention to make it compatible with https://github.com/ChainAgnostic/CAIPs/blob/master/CAIPs/caip-74.md